itsee-birmingham/standalone_collation_editor/README.md

 | ------ | ------------------- | ------------ |
 | callback  | <code>function</code> | function to be called on the user data |

 This function must get the current user details as a JSON object and call ```callback``` with the result.
-The user object iself must contain an **id** key.
-Any other data can be included for use in your own functions for example ```showLoginStatus``` might want to show the username.
+The user object itself must contain an **id** key.
+Any other data can be included in the object returned for use in your other service functions for example ```showLoginStatus``` might want to show the username.

 - #### ```getUserInfoByIds()```